Table of Contents

 At the intermediate level, you'll dive deeper into how Python handles memory and references when working with custom objects, immutable values, and built-in constants.
 These

-tasks will make you think more carefully about how assignments affect identity and how the is
+tasks will make you think more carefully about how assignments affect identity and how the is and is not operators behave in different contexts.
+You’ll

-also explore scenarios where identity checks are more reliable than equality checks - particularly when working with None
+also explore scenarios where identity checks are more reliable than equality checks - particularly when working with None, booleans, and singletons.
+Understanding

 these nuances will prepare you for cleaner code and fewer logic bugs in conditional logic and function arguments.